oldfolio/oldfolio.github.io/cli.md

 ```

 #### DMIDECODE
-Display hardware information (See [this guide](https://www.howtoforge.com/dmidecode-finding-out-hardware-details-without-opening-the-computer-case)).
+Displays hardware information.
+Must be run as root.
+See [this guide](https://www.howtoforge.com/dmidecode-finding-out-hardware-details-without-opening-the-computer-case).

 To display memory information:
 ```
 dmidecode -t memory
 ```